 |Trans fats||Trans fats are included in processed foods.As a processed cooking oil, it was widely used by fast food outlets for frying.||Trans fats increase bad cholesterol, reduce good cholesterol and are bad for your health, especially “partially hydrogenated trans fats”.They are banned in some countries and US states for being used as cooking oils.|

 Diet and cholesterol

-Cholesterol is a compound similar to fat.
+Cholesterol is a compound that is similar to fat.
 It is needed by the body to form the outside barrier of cells (membrane).
-It can be both made by the body and consumed through sources in the diet.
-Absorption of dietary cholesterol is complicated and other factors such as genetics can affect the overall level of cholesterol circulating in the blood.
+It can be made both by the body and consumed through sources in the diet.
+Absorption of dietary cholesterol is complicated.
+Other factors such as genetics can affect the overall level of cholesterol circulating in the blood.

 High levels of cholesterol in the blood are associated with damaging arteries and heart disease.

 Specifically, having high levels of low-density lipoprotein cholesterol (LDL) and low levels of high-density lipoprotein cholesterol (HDL) in the blood increase the risk of heart disease.

 Changes in diet can make a difference though.
 Choosing foods with more unsaturated fats compared to saturated fats can increase levels of HDL (good cholesterol) and lower levels of LDL (bad choleterol).